 “We really want to prioritize having a space where our participants can show up and have their voices heard and honoured, without them having to compromise any part of their identity,” says co-facilitator and Settlement Youth Worker, Robin McGeough.

 Finding the right language to describe emotions and experiences can be difficult, especially when talking about identity, community and sense of belonging.
 By using art, the group encourages participants to move beyond analysis towards embodying and feeling their emotions through creating and collaborating.

 “At the Q+ Crew, the process is just as important as the final product,” says Joban.
 “Regardless of what the product is, it’s beautiful because it comes from the heart and tells your story.”

-In other sessions, group members spent time making collages, ‘identity portraits’.
+In other sessions, group members spent time collaging ‘identity portraits’.
 Using the metaphor of an iceberg, the group reflected on the parts of themselves they reveal and hide in different spaces.

 “At the Q+ Crew you can be your own kind of queer, whatever that looks like for you,” Joban adds.

 Local queer artists have also joined the online program to share their stories, inspirations and tips when it comes to processing their mental health.
 Victorian Métis drag performer Eddi Licious shared how performance helped them reconcile their understanding of their gender and cultural identity – a theme many participants touched on in their pieces.